git/git.github.io/General-Microproject-Information.md

 for a microproject before starting to work on what you find.
 Even if it looks straightforward, there could be hidden reasons why it is too difficult or just inappropriate.

+You can also always send an email to the mailing list to ask if people have other microproject ideas, but before that please check that someone participating in the same program as you has not already done that recently.

 ### Searching for #leftoverbits in the mailing list